zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-bsdf.md

 	\cos{\theta_v} = \vert \bm{v} \cdot \bm{n} \vert = \vert \bm{l} \cdot \bm{n} \vert.
 $$

-On the other hand, we need to distinguish between the IORs associated with the exterior (above the surface) and the interior (below the surface):
+On the other hand, we need to distinguish between the IORs associated with the exterior (above the surface) and the interior (below the surface) of the object:

 $$ \tag{7b}
 	\eta_v = \eta_l,